christianghama/Covid19/README.md

 * It has an incredible number of **22.756.333 (22,7 million) lines!**
 * It allocates (up to date) 11,71 GB of logical and 261,32 GB of physical space.

+In the same place of BigQuery it also possible to check the dataset's SCHEMA, which seems to have more than **a hundred fields!**, showing how really complex it is:

 OK, that's a really interesting dataset!
-So let's go to do some analysis over it!
+So let's do some analysis over it!